 Finally, our ownership group has been protecting travelers and providing air medical transport services to customers and patients for nearly 20 years.
 We have earned the trust and confidence of several of the most prestigious companies in the world to deliver quality services and protection with the highest level of integrity and satisfaction for our customers.

 What is the difference between Travel MedEvac and Travel Insurance, Health Benefits and Premium Credit Cards?

-When will my membership be active?
+When will my coverage be active?

 Our preferred provider will manage all of your care from hospital-to-hospital which includes air medical transport, ground ambulance transports, all medical crews and pilots, plus all medications and medical devices needed for your successful return.

 Does my health insurance policy cover medical evacuation?

-Our preferred provider will allow a companion and additional family member(s) to join the patient on the aircraft back home.
-This is important for both the patient’s comfort and the family member(s) during such a stressful situation.
+Our preferred providers will allow a companion and additional family member(s) to join the patient on the aircraft back home when possible.
+This is important during such a stressful situation.
 However, the health and safety of the patient will always be the priority.
-If in any circumstance the return of a companion or family member could be detrimental to the patient’s health, the family’s health, the companion’s health, or the health and safety of the crew or aircraft, then a return of a companion or family members with the medical transport may not be granted.
-If we are unable to transport a companion on the medically configured aircraft, Travel MedEvac will arrange for a commercial flight to the nearest commercial airport of the hospital where the patient has been evacuated for the designated companion.
+If in any circumstance the return of a companion or family member could be detrimental to the patient’s health, the family’s health, the companion’s health, or the health and safety of the crew or aircraft, then a return of a companion or family member with the medical transport may not be granted.
+If we are unable to transport a child or dependent on the medically configured aircraft, Travel MedEvac will arrange for a commercial flight to the nearest commercial airport of the hospital where the patient has been evacuated for those covered on the policy plan.

 If I have a pre-existing condition can I apply for a Travel MedEvac Plan?